-- Role: Work in sea turtle hatcheries, with captive breeding crocodiles and wildlife research
+- Role: Work directly with sea turtles at a conservation centre, help care for captive breeding crocodiles, and conduct wildlife research

 - Local Environment: Coastal

 Our Conservation Project in Mexico is a rare chance for you to contribute directly to the protection and preservation of sea turtles.
 The work done at this project is critical, as many of the turtle species that nest on beaches in Mexico are increasingly endangered and the biodiversity research conducted in lagoons and estuaries is used by researchers and scientists across the Americas.

 As a volunteer, you will work alongside local experts on various conservation and environmental projects focusing on the protection of turtles, crocodiles, and birds.
 The project is based at a turtle conservation centre on the Pacific coast in the town of Cuyutlan, El Tortugario Centro Ecológico de Cuyutlan.
 Our volunteers also work at La Colorado Crocodile Centre in Tecoman, and at a lagoon located next to the turtle centre in Cuyutlan.

 If you have a passion for nature and wildlife, and are eager to get actively involved in conservation, efforts, the Conservation Project in Mexico is great for a gap year, career break, or as part of a vacation.
 This project is also an excellent opportunity for undergraduate and postgraduate students looking to do academic research.
 You do not need previous experience to take part.
 All you need is to be enthusiastic about getting involved!

 Your Role as a Conservation & Environment Volunteer in Mexico

 Your time on this project is split between work at the turtle conservation centre, La Colorada Crocodile Centre, and a nearby mangrove lagoon.
 You will take part in various activities, including:

 - Working with trained staff at El Tortugario to conserve endangered turtles, including: